arrno/parser/README.md

-# Markdown parser for GO!
+# Markup parser for GO!
-This markdown parser makes it easy to quickly define your own markup rules so you can write effortlessly and convert your content into hierarchical structured data.
+This markup parser makes it easy to quickly define your own markup rules so you can write effortlessly and convert your content into hierarchical structured data.
 ## Define a set of parser rule blocks
 Define a set of custom rules then use it to instantiate a parser.
 This example shows a set of instructions with one rule but you can add as many rule blocks as you like.
 ```Go